madviking/gcs-snapshots-downloader/README.md

 - Safety: Mounts snapshots read‑only and excludes volatile/system paths to avoid transient data.
 - Portability: Produces standard `.tar.gz` archives that are easy to browse, verify, and restore.

-### How it works
+### How it works (flow)

+1) Enable required APIs (`compute.googleapis.com`, `storage.googleapis.com`).
+2) Pick an `UP` zone in your target region.
-- Creates a temporary bucket and grants the Compute Engine default service account object admin on that bucket.
+3) Create a temporary GCS bucket and grant the project’s default Compute service account object admin on it.
-- Creates a tiny VM, attaches a temporary disk from the snapshot, mounts partitions read‑only, and streams each partition to `gs://<bucket>/<prefix>/<partition>.tar.gz`.
+4) Create a temporary disk from the snapshot (read‑only), and a temporary VM (with fallback machine types).
-- Downloads the artifacts to `./exports/<prefix>/` locally and deletes compute resources.
-Optionally keeps the bucket/objects if `--keep-remote` is used.
+5) Attach the disk and push a small worker script to the VM.
+6) Stream the filesystem to GCS as `.tar.gz` archives (one per partition, or `root.tar.gz`/`ntfs-root.tar.gz`).
+Live progress is printed.
+7) Immediately delete the VM and temp disk to stop compute costs.
+8) Download artifacts to your machine with a resumable sync (can be resumed later).
+9) Optionally delete remote objects and the bucket (or keep them with `--keep-remote`).

 ## Prerequisites